Are you in dire need of some new clothes, but don’t have the budget to rehaul your wardrobe with full-priced, name-brand picks?

 Even though shopping second-hand offers you the chance to buy items at a discount, it’s still preferable to avoid risking disappointment (and shipping fees) by buying something that doesn’t fit the description or, worse, can’t be returned at all.

-Do your research and stick to websites that offer consumer protection when possible, or at least reassurance in the form of seller ratings.
+Do your research and stick to websites that offer consumer protection when possible or at least reassurance in the form of seller ratings.

-More on Beauty:
+» More on the topic:

 - Salon Hair Products vs. Drugstore Cheapies: Are Professional-Quality Hair Products Worth The Price?